alessandro-gentilini/knuth-interview-2006/README.md

 that it was very frustrating.
-I could pass all the exams, in fact I got a 100 on every exam in my astronomy class, but secretly I hated the subject, and I decided that I would continue the classes as self-discipline, because I didn’t want the teacher to know that I hated the class.
-And I figured, you know, I’m not going to be, I have to learn how to do stuff that I don’t enjoy as well as stuff that I enjoy.
-So I studied very carefully for the exams in astronomy, but I really — and why didn’t I like it?
+I could pass all the exams, in fact I got a 100 on every exam in my astronomy class, but secretly I hated the subject, and I decided that I would continue the classes as self-discipline, because I didn't want the teacher to know that I hated the class.
+And I figured, you know, I'm not going to be, I have to learn how to do stuff that I don't enjoy as well as stuff that I enjoy.
+So I studied very carefully for the exams in astronomy, but I really — and why didn't I like it?

-I’m trying, I believe it’s just because I was just, I couldn’t imagine how, they were so different from mathematics, in astronomy you would never be able to go to the sun and really know what it was like there.
+I'm trying, I believe it's just because I was just, I couldn't imagine how, they were so different from mathematics, in astronomy you would never be able to go to the sun and really know what it was like there.
 You always had secondary information.
-If I would be an astronomer, I would never, I would, I would have to die before I would know anything, which was really true, because it’s all based on speculation.
-It’s all based on our best guesses about the way the universe is, and nothing that you can really experience yourself, or prove correct.
-In physics, the same way, nature is beyond our grasp, and you don’t know.
+If I would be an astronomer, I would never, I would, I would have to die before I would know anything, which was really true, because it's all based on speculation.
+It's all based on our best guesses about the way the universe is, and nothing that you can really experience yourself, or prove correct.
+In physics, the same way, nature is beyond our grasp, and you don't know.

 But mathematics was
 different.
-Mathematics had this certainty about it that, where you could finish a problem, and you could say, you know, I know I’ve got the answer.
+Mathematics had this certainty about it that, where you could finish a problem, and you could say, you know, I know I've got the answer.
 And so I like that.
 It was easy.
-It’s much easier; you know, I have to admire the people who, the scientists who spend their life and never know whether they’ve solved the problem or not, they just get supporting evidence for or against it, but to me, anyway, mathematics got more and more appealing, for the reason that it gave me some certainty; just the opposite of the reason why religion was appealing, because it didn’t have certainty, I mean I would feel unhappy of the life where I had nothing certain, and life where I had everything certain.
-In either extreme, life, it’s hard for me.
+It's much easier; you know, I have to admire the people who, the scientists who spend their life and never know whether they've solved the problem or not, they just get supporting evidence for or against it, but to me, anyway, mathematics got more and more appealing, for the reason that it gave me some certainty; just the opposite of the reason why religion was appealing, because it didn't have certainty, I mean I would feel unhappy of the life where I had nothing certain, and life where I had everything certain.
+In either extreme, life, it's hard for me.

 [18 - My math teacher at Case and a difficult problem](http://webofstories.com/play/17077)
 -------------------------------------------------------------------------------------------